-Businesses can use commercial litigation funding from Curiam to:
+Businesses can use commercial Business Litigation Financing from Curiam to:

 - Pay legal fees and expenses, which allows the business to hire lawyers that might otherwise have been unwilling or unable to work on a full contingency;